 Still, studies have shown that calcium levels typically decline throughout pregnancy, leading doctors to recommend that pregnant women take steps to protect their calcium supply.
-Pregnant are advised to get at least 1,300 mg of calcium daily.
+Pregnant women are advised to get at least 1,300 mg of calcium daily.

 Vitamin D and Pregnancy

 Vitamin D is a critical factor in transporting calcium to the developing baby, where it is used to help build healthy bones and teeth, skin, and develop eyesight.
 The primary source of vitamin D comes from the sun.
 Vitamin D is synthesized in the skin in response to exposure to the sun’s ultraviolet rays.

 Because exposure to sun varies by region, many experts recommend that pregnant women take vitamin D supplements to ensure they are receiving enough.
 A number of studies have shown that vitamin D supplements may contribute to higher birth-weight babies and reduce the rate of some complications in newborns, including calcium deficiency.

 Vitamin D also has other benefits.
 Newer research has shown that levels of vitamin D “skyrocket” in early pregnancy, reaching levels that would be toxic in a non-pregnant person.
 Researchers believe this is because vitamin D plays an important role in regulating the immune systems of both the mother and her developing baby.